peterddrummond/xspde_matlab/doc/source/api.rst

     *Default:* number of functional transformations

-    This gives the number of graphs computed, which are functions of the observables.
+    This gives the maximum number of graphs computed, which are functions of the observables.
 The default is the length of the cell array of observe functions.
 Normally, this is not initialized, as the default is typically used.

     ::